 Explanations of absences from classes, or requests for permission to be absent from forthcoming classes, should be addressed to the Registrar and, where applicable, should be accompanied by a medical certificate.
-If examinations have been missed, this should be stated in the application.
+If examinations or other forms of assessment have been missed, this should be stated in the application.